Sicilian Regional Assembly: History

-The Sicilian Parliament is arguably considered the oldest parliament in the world (together with that Icelandic and Faroese, which, however, had no decision-making powers, a fact which makes the Sicilian Parliament the first in the modern sense).
-In 1097 came the first conference in Mazara del Vallo convened by Roger I the Great Count of an initially itinerant parliament.
+The Sicilian Parliament is one of the oldest parliaments in the world and arguably the first legislature in the modern sense.

-Since 1130 the House seat is the Palazzo dei Normanni in Palermo.
+Post-war

-The election of a democratic Parliament came at the end of World War II.
-To defuse the powerful separatist movement in Sicily, the Sicilian Regional Council was established in February 1945.
+The election of a democratic parliament came at the end of World War II.
+To defuse the separatist movement in Sicily, the Sicilian Regional Council was established in February 1945 and the special statute was issued on May 15, 1946.

 After the regional elections of April 20, 1947, this body was reborn as the Sicilian Regional Assembly on May 25, 1947.
-In 1997 the Assembly celebrated its 900th anniversary.
+In 1997 the Assembly celebrated its 900th anniversary, and in 2001 the President was elected directly by the citizens.

 On 26 January 2008, for the first time in republican history, the Assembly was dissolved by the resignation of Regional President Salvatore Cuffaro.

 Seat

 The Assembly has its seat in the prestigious Palazzo dei Normanni (Norman Palace) in Palermo.
 It was constructed in the 11th century following the Norman conquest of Sicily and has seen several expansion and renovation operations.
 It hosted the kings of Sicily, including Frederick II of Swabia, and later the viceroy of Spain.
 Adjacent is the Palatine Chapel.
 The tourist services in the Palace and the Palatine Chapel are entrusted to the Foundation Frederick II.